neoforge-dev/starter/memory-bank/active-context.md

 6. **Optimized Test Performance**: We've optimized the test performance by:
    - Creating a consolidated performance polyfill that reduces redundant installations
+   - Using a global flag to prevent multiple polyfill installations
    - Silencing the Lit dev mode warning by patching the reactive-element.js file
    - Fixing the deprecation warning about missing "main" or "exports" field in the @open-wc/semantic-dom-diff package
    - Eliminating the MaxListenersExceededWarning by increasing the limit